The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 Among them:

-In addition, the focus depth is another factor that affects the focal position generate influence on the quality of the cutting.
+In addition, focus depth is another factor that influences the quality of cutting.
 Its calculation formula is as follows:

 (3)

-- When the focal position is appropriate, the material that is cut is melted, and the material along the edge is not melted, then the slag is blown away, forming a non-stick cut seam, as shown in the figure (a) below.
+When the focal position is appropriate, the material being cut is melted and the material along the edge is not melted, resulting in a clean, non-stick cut seam, as illustrated in Figure (a).

-- When the focus position lags, the amount of energy absorbed by the lower unit area of the cutting material decreases.
-The cutting energy weakens, causing the material to not completely melt and be blown away by the auxiliary gas.
-The material that has not completely melted is attached to the surface of the cutting plate, and it has a sharp and short slagging head, as shown in figure (b) below.
+When the focal position lags, the amount of energy absorbed by the cutting material per unit area decreases, causing the cutting energy to weaken and the material to not completely melt and be blown away by the auxiliary gas.
+This results in the partially melted material being attached to the surface of the cutting plate and forming a sharp, short slag tail, as shown in Figure (b).

-- When the focus position is advanced, the average energy absorbed by the lower unit area of the cutting material increases, which causes the material to be cut and material along the edge to melt and flow in liquid form.
-At this time, due to the constant pressure and cutting speed, the molten material is spherical and adhered to the surface of the material, as shown in figure (c) below.
+When the focal position is advanced, the average energy absorbed by the cutting material per unit area increases, causing both the material being cut and the material along the edge to melt and flow in liquid form.
+In this case, due to the constant pressure and cutting speed, the molten material forms a spherical shape and adheres to the surface of the material, as illustrated in Figure (c).

-Therefore, the focus position can be adjusted by observing the slag shape during the cutting process to ensure the cutting quality.
+Therefore, the focus position can be adjusted by observing the shape of the slag during the cutting process to ensure the cutting quality.

 Fig.9 The influence of focus position on slag